pwr-Solaar/Solaar/docs/index.md

 Solaar will detect all devices paired with supported Unifying, Bolt, Lightspeed, or Nano receivers, and at the very least display some basic information about them.
 Solaar will detect many Logitech devices that connect via a USB cable or Bluetooth.
+It does not work with peripherals from other companies.

 Solaar can pair and unpair a Logitech device showing the Unifying logo (Solaar's version of the [logo][logo])